 - This is an NHS-funded service available for patients with minor eye problems

-- The service is for patients registered with Solihull GP practices
+- The service is for patients registered with Birmingham and Solihull GP practice

 - It is for people of all ages – adults and children